 The key terms describing our research profile is integration of and advances within:

-Swedish suppliers drive the development of industrialized construction to achieve higher predictability in products (e.g. houses), delivery time, and quality through recurring processes and solutions and continuous experience feedback.
-Industrialized construction is a systems approach that requires integration in the whole building value chain.
+Swedish suppliers drive the development of industrialized and sustainable construction to achieve higher predictability in products (e.g. houses and infrastructures), delivery time, and quality through recurring processes and solutions and continuous experience feedback.
+Industrialized and sustainable construction is a systems approach that requires integration in the whole building value chain.
 These changes have led to the formation of so called product and process platforms.